 In this tutorial, I will show you a simple Ultrasonic Sound Generator that can be used for various purposes such as a sound generator, mosquito repeller, and like this.
 This project uses an astable mode multivibrator with IC 555 which produces the desired frequency by altering the variable resistance.
 Here I will show you how to make an ultrasonic sound generator using this simple mechanism.

 Human beings can hear this ultrasonic sound in the range of 1 Hz to 20 kHz.
 We are determined frequency above 20 kHz is termed ultrasonic sound.
-Animals like cats, dogs, insects, mosquitoes, bats have the ability to hear this ultrasonic sound.
+Animals like cats, dogs, insects, mosquitoes, and bats have the ability to hear this ultrasonic sound.

 A step by step process of making an ultrasonic sound generator using an IC 555 timer is given below.